-The TPM Academy is an in-person training, facilitated by the U.S. Chamber of Commerce Foundation, for business, education and community leaders to learn to drive partnerships with their education and training providers based on industry need.
+The TPM Academy is a specialized training, facilitated by the U.S. Chamber of Commerce Foundation, for business, education, and community leaders to learn to drive partnerships with their education and training providers based on industry need.

 The training is supported by a customized curriculum and accompanying web tool that serves as an employer handbook and gives participants the knowledge, skills, and abilities to implement talent supply chain solutions on behalf of their employer collaborative members.

 The TPM Academy of North Carolina application is in two parts: an initial interest form and a secondary application with essay questions.
 By completing this interest form, applications indicate that they would like to proceed with their application for the TPM Academy of North Carolina and understand that they will be emailed the essay questions to complete before their chosen application deadline.